Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 Currently, I am also working on a project 'AI Powered Knowledge Systems', building a book/framework similiar to PFS.

-Here is the coupond for the 'PyTest Hooks and Plugins' course on Udemy.
+Here is the coupon for the 'PyTest Hooks and Plugins' course on Udemy.
 The code lasts till tomorrow night.

 We will take a quick look at it later...